moji-joji/metaclass-ai/README.md

 ## 🧠 Overview

-**NexaLearn** is an innovative virtual reality learning platform designed to make online education immersive and intelligent.
+**MetaClass** is an innovative virtual reality learning platform designed to make online education immersive and intelligent.
 It uses **sensor data from Meta Quest headsets** combined with **machine learning models** to measure and enhance student attentiveness in real-time.

 This project bridges the gap between traditional and online learning, empowering teachers to adapt their lectures dynamically based on live feedback from student attentiveness data.